msteinhoff/bysu/README.md

-    Applications in a production environment are snapshotted e.g. daily, and the last snapshot can be restored in a staging environment automatically, e.g. for load testing with real-world.
+    Applications in a production environment are snapshotted e.g. daily, and the last snapshot can be restored in a staging environment automatically, e.g. for load testing with real-world data.

     **Automatic restore is out of scope for BYSU, but the BYSU snapshot repository could act as a central building block for such a system.**